PeterC66/m4ops/NotesStandardsPractices.md

 ### Special functions and routines

 - For URLs etc use [url-parse](https://www.npmjs.com/package/url-parse), which includes [querystringify](https://gitlab.cs.washington.edu/glassctm/CShark/tree/55346ca6b16c6bbdadb94701dd554f26b17a3633/node_modules/querystringify) - which has just parse and stringify methods
+  - Note that anything that you put after a hash (#) the browser ignores so that's a special trick that Vue Router uses to just get the frontend to take care of the URLs and not relay this information back to a server, and not reload the page

 - use [uuid/v1](https://www.npmjs.com/package/uuid) for IDs (or cuid?)